kathrinmzl/LoanGuard/README.md

  - Enhancing profitability through optimized loan approval decisions.

-- Increasing customer trust and operational efficiency by offering fair, data-driven credit evaluations.
+- Increasing borrower trust and operational efficiency by offering fair, data-driven credit evaluations.

- - Enabling personalized loan offerings and proactive interventions for at-risk customers (e.g., adjusted payment plans or counseling).
+ - Enabling personalized loan offerings and proactive interventions for at-risk borrowers (e.g., adjusted payment plans or counseling).

 Ultimately, this project aligns predictive analytics with the bank’s long-term objective of balancing growth with financial stability.

 To achieve the outlined objectives, the project will focus on the following key requirements.

 **Business Requirement 1: Data Insights (Conventional Analysis)**
-- Identify key customer and loan attributes that are most correlated with loan default.
+- Identify key borrower and loan attributes that are most correlated with loan default.
 Provide visual and statistical insights to help business analysts understand the primary drivers of credit risk.

 **Business Requirement 2: Predictive Model (Machine Learning)**
 - Develop a machine learning model capable of predicting whether a loan applicant is likely to default.
 The system should output a probability of default to support the credit team in decision-making.

 **Business Requirement 3: Clustering Model (Machine Learning)** - Optional
-- Group borrowers into risk-based clusters to segment customers by credit behavior and improve tailored intervention strategies.
+- Group borrowers into risk-based clusters to segment borrowers by credit behavior and improve tailored intervention strategies.

 Additional Considerations: TODO -Adjust/take out?

-- Predictions should be explainable, highlighting which factors most influence a customer’s default risk.
+- Predictions should be explainable, highlighting which factors most influence a borrower’s default risk.
 (OPTIONAL: SHAP/LIME)

 - Ethical and fairness considerations must be taken into account to avoid bias against demographic groups.
 (OPTIONAL: Check later what could done here)